Delaware LLC | Advantages | Name Search | Registered Agent | Setup Costs

 - Difficult to determine who has the authority to enter into contracts because of all of the different titles that LLCs recognize.

 I'm a non-US-resident or non-US citizen.
-How Can a delaware LLC help me and what are the advantages?
+How Can a LLC help me and what are the advantages?

 - A Non-Resident Alien (NRA) usually is only subject to U.S. Income Tax on U.S. Source Income.